icy/bash-coding-style/README.md

 Be **careful** when shipping `set -e` script to the world.
 It can simply break a lot of games.
 And sometimes you will shoot yourself in the foot.
+If possible please have an option for user choice.

 Let's see